I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwmapviewofsection.md

 Specifies how the view is to be shared with child processes.
 The possible values are:

+Drivers should typically specify <b>ViewUnmap</b> for this parameter.

 `AllocationType`

 Specifies a set of flags that describes the type of allocation to be performed for the specified region of pages.
 The valid flags are MEM_LARGE_PAGES, MEM_RESERVE, and MEM_TOP_DOWN.
 Although MEM_COMMIT is not allowed, it is implied unless MEM_RESERVE is specified.
 For more information about the MEM_<i>XXX</i> flags, see the description of the <a href="https://msdn.microsoft.com/a720dd89-c47c-4e48-bbc6-f2e02dfc4ed2">VirtualAlloc</a> routine.